 Make Your Kid a Millionaire: Roth IRA for Kids

 Yes, we know!
-A FI topic with such a bold statement – a Roth IRA for your Kid will make them a millionaire!
-We bet you’ve not found a solid resource outside of ChooseFI regarding this “secret,” but we’ve covered this topic extensively in our podcasts and other blog posts.
+A FI topic with such a bold statement - a Roth IRA for your Kid will make them a millionaire!
+And we bet that you’ve not found a solid resource outside of ChooseFI regarding this "secret," but we've covered this topic extensively in our podcasts and in other blog posts.

 We want to give you more value by introducing Child psychology as it relates to FI.
-Combining the two is incredibly natural for several reasons: To show the pay-off of opening a Roth IRA for your Kid and the critical psychology behind it.
+Combining the two is incredibly natural for several reasons: To show the pay-off of opening a Roth IRA for your Kid and the important psychology behind it.
 We also want to show how this natural combination pays tangible and intangible dividends (yes, pun intended).
-And finally, we’ll show you how you can teach your child essential FI lessons and make them a millionaire by the time they retire!
+And finally, how you can teach your child important FI lessons and make your kid a millionaire by the time they retire!

 Still thinking click-bait?
 Get out your wallet for a wager...